canonical/bundle-kubeflow/README.md

 ## Install

-There are two possible paths, depending on your choice of Kubernetes:

-1. For any Kubernetes, follow the [installation instructions][install].
+For any Kubernetes, follow the [installation instructions][install].
-1. On MicroK8s, you simply have to enable the [Kubeflow add-on][addon].

-**Note**: The kubeflow add-on for Microk8s is no longer supported.
-I you are using Microk8s 1.21+ you should follow [these instructions][quickstart] instead.

 ## Testing